FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 Read [this tutorial](gcp-remote-workstation.md) on how to setup your virtual workstation.

 The simulator will load settings from the file `Formula-Student-Driverless-Simulator/settings.json` in your **home directory**.
-This file contains the sensor configuration of the car.
+This file is required for the simulator to work and contains the sensor configuration of the car.
+If you clone the repo you will already have this file in place.
-Copy-paste the contents of the [settings.json file at the root of this repository](https://github.com/FS-Online/Formula-Student-Driverless-Simulator/blob/master/settings.json) inside.
+If not, copy-paste the contents of the [settings.json file at the root of this repository](https://github.com/FS-Online/Formula-Student-Driverless-Simulator/blob/master/settings.json) into the `~/Formula-Student-Driverless-Simulator`.
 This should get you started with the default sensor configuration, feel free to try your own custom sensor suite.

 ### From release binaries

 The simulator is distributed as binaries on every release.
 [At this moment only windows binaries are released.
 For now, if you are on Ubuntu you will have to run the simulator from the Unreal Engine Editor.](https://github.com/FS-Online/Formula-Student-Driverless-Simulator/issues/107)
-We reccommend Windows for competitoins because it offers a bit better performance and stability.
+During competition, the simulation will run on Windows because it offers a bit better performance and stability.

 Go to [releases](https://github.com/FS-Online/Formula-Student-Driverless-Simulator/releases) and download the latest one.
 Unzip it to anywhere on your computer and launch FSDS.exe.